-All you need to do is keep an eye out for bulletin boards, read the local free news paper, watch the local station on TV, and listen to the radio.
+All you need to do is keep an eye out for bulletin boards, read the local free newspaper, watch the local station on TV, and listen to the radio.
 There is no shortage of things to do.
-I find that the best thing to do for free in a big city is people watch and it is one of my favourite things to do.
+I find that the best thing to do for free in a big city is people watching and it is one of my favourite things to do.
 I especially love watching couples interact with each other (though I don’t love watching obvious PDA).

 Here are 25 Fun and Free things to do in Vancouver if you happen to live in Vancouver and need something free to do.
 Oh, and visiting Wreck Beach is one of them (yes, that’s the nude beach we have here in Vancouver…and no, I have not visited it!).
 According to National Geographic, Vancouver ranks as one of the top 10 beach cities in the world.
 I wonder whether our nude beach had something to do with that….